git-tarunkp/CNN_MODEL_CIFAR10/README.md

 python visualize.py
 Results
 The model achieves an accuracy of X% on the test dataset after Y epochs of training.
 Below is an example of the accuracy and loss plots generated during training:

+Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request or open an Issue for any bugs or feature requests.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments
+The CIFAR-10 dataset is provided by the Canadian Institute for Advanced Research.
+Thanks to the open-source community for providing the tools and resources used in this project.